 You can purchase seed potatoes at any gardening store.
-You want to make sure to buy 2 to 4 weeks in advance of when you would like to plant them.
+You want to make sure to buy them 2 to 4 weeks in advance of when you would like to plant them.
 This is roughly the amount of time it will take for the potato to sprout.
 Once you get the seed potatoes, you will want to take them out of the bag as soon as possible.
-Leaving them in bags for a long time can result in fungal growth.
+Leaving them in bags for a long time may lead to fungal growth.

 Pick potatoes with more than one eye bud.
 Ideally, you should choose those that have three buds.
 More eye buds mean more spuds (potatoes).
 However, it should be noted that more spuds also means potatoes that are smaller in size.
 To remove any excess eye buds, simply dig them out with a sharp knife.

 Potato growing involves a considerable amount of preparation.
 Pre-sprouting or chitting potatoes is a step that you can skip.
 But if you want to harvest early or if you’re living in a climate with a short summer, then this is recommended.
 This step is done 2 to 3 weeks before planting.